You don't have to

 SAMHSA Treatment Locator

-Search by zip code for treatment near you.
-Filter by type (detox, inpatient, outpatient), payment options, and Medicaid acceptance.
+Search by zip code.
+Filter by type (detox, inpatient, outpatient), payment, and Medicaid. findtreatment.gov

 Find a Buprenorphine Doctor

 Suboxone requires a prescription.
-This directory helps you find a certified provider near you.
-Many offer telehealth so you can start from home.
+Many providers offer telehealth you can start from home.

 SMART Recovery